LycheeOrg/LycheeOrg.github.io/docs/md/configuration.md

 ```

 ### Retrieving Environment Configuration
 All of the variables listed in this file will be loaded into the $_ENV PHP super-global when your application receives a request.
 However, you may use the env helper to retrieve values from these variables in your configuration files.
-In fact, if you review the Laravel configuration files, you will notice several of the options already using this helper:
+In fact, if you review the Lychee configuration files, you will notice several of the options already using this helper:

 ```
 'debug' => env('APP_DEBUG', false),